Contact: Support@AthleticQuickness.com

 Does trying harder make you run faster?

-Not always.
-This article explores whether more effort can sometimes create interference instead of speed.
+👉 Not always.
+More effort can sometimes create interference instead of improving speed.

 Can too much tension slow sprinting down?